Budget and Financial Sustainability

 Welcome

-We strive to report clearly and transparently about where our money comes from, where our money will be spent, and our plans for ensuring long term financial sustainability.
+We strive to report clearly and transparently about where our money comes from, where our money will be spent, and our plans for ensuring long term financial sustainability by sharing with you the full picture of Council’s financial position, our challenges, our priorities and plans.

 Council is guided in its organisational planning and reporting by the Integrated Planning and Reporting (IP&R) Framework, as prescribed by the Office of Local Government.
 For more information visit our Integrated Planning and Reporting page.